News

 Strategic context for Qatar

-The timing matters because organizations worldwide are preparing for harvest-now, decrypt-later risks, where adversaries collect encrypted data today in the hope that future quantum computers could break current encryption methods.
+The timing is relevant because organizations worldwide are preparing for harvest-now, decrypt-later risks, where adversaries collect encrypted data today in the hope that future quantum computers could break current encryption methods.

 For states and large enterprises, that raises questions about how to protect defense, financial, government and infrastructure data with long-term sensitivity.